 Thanks to Joshua Hobbs of A Degree in Nonsense for the suggestion, and to Simon for the article link I’ve already managed to lose!

 A sea anemone and some actual anemones.
 Usually pretty easy to tell apart:

 The sea onion looks so much like an onion I can’t even stand it.
 This is an ANIMAL, y’all!

 Venus flytrap sea anemone and actual Venus flytrap.
 It’s usually pretty easy to tell these two apart too.

-Meet Phylliroe: the sea slug that looks and swims like a fish
+The eastern emerald elysia, a sea slug that looks and acts like a leaf: